Our free membership, business.com+, takes the pain out of choosing new business services.

 Countless hours are wasted each year documenting and recording information with paper forms.
 However, workflow automation software can help businesses save thousands of hours (translation: dollars) that would otherwise be wasted filling out forms.
 Further, by transitioning to digital from manual systems, recordkeeping also becomes automatic, saving additional time in the future.

-Another benefit of automation is that it allows employees to focus on tasks with fewer interruptions.
+Automation is one of the most effective ways to increase productivity because it allows employees to focus on high-value tasks with fewer interruptions.
 Cognitive control studies, including ScienceDirect data, reveal just how significantly task switching negatively impacts productivity.
 The employee view on task switching is also generally negative.

 However, functions like automated email responses, data extraction, social media marketing management systems and scheduling tools allow employees to focus on their strengths, not tedious to-do lists, boosting morale as well as productivity.